weaveworks/weave-gitops-docs/docs/getting-started.md

 gitops version
 ```

-For complete instructions see the  [CLI installation page](installation.md).
+For complete installation instructions and general pre-requisites, see the  [Installation page](installation.md).

 ---